cmse822/cmse822.github.io/assignments/pca8.md

-# Pre-class Assignment 8, due 10/2
+# Pre-class Assignment 8, due 10/6

 ## Reading

-Read Sections 4.3 through 4.5 of [Parallel Programming in MPI and OpenMP](https://cmse-courses.slack.com/files/UC9P697JS/FCG8WB42Z/eijkhoutparcomp.pdf).
-Be sure to take not of the example source code at the end of the chapter.
+Read Sections 3.1 through 3.5 of [Parallel Programming for Science and Engineering](../assets/EijkhoutParallelProgramming.pdf).

 ## Review

-1. Write up a list of the key points from the reading.
-2. What questions do you have about the subject material covered in the reading?
+1. In the `#questions` channel of the course Slack, post at least one question about the reading.
+If someone has already posted your question, you may instead "upvote" that question by reacting to it with a "thumbs up" or other appropriate reaction emoji.

 ## Exercises

-Exercise 4.5.
-Do not worry about measuring latency and bandwidth.
-Yet.
+Complete the following review questions in Section 3.15 of [PPSE](../assets/EijkhoutParallelProgramming.pdf).

+1. Exercise 3.25
+2. Exercise 3.26
+3. Exercise 3.27
+4. Exercise 3.28

 ## What to turn-in

-Commit your code and write-up, including review and questions, as a plain text, markdown document, or pdf to your assignment repo _before the start of class_.
+Commit your write-up, including review and questions, as a plain text, markdown document, or pdf to your assignment repo _before the start of class_.